nelmio/NelmioApiDocBundle/Resources/doc/index.md

     nelmio_api_doc:
         name: My API

+You can specify which sections to exclude from the documentation generation:

+    # app/config/config.yml
+    nelmio_api_doc:
+        exclude_sections: ["privateapi", "testapi"]

 The bundle provides a way to register multiple `input` parsers.
 The first parser that can handle the specified input is used, so you can configure their priorities via container tags.
 Here's an example parser service registration: